 Well not anymore.
 I want you to say,,, “I’m afraid of no Roast”… If your not the main cook in the house, or never have cooked a roast chicken before with all the trimmings or even if you are the main cook and fancy giving a handier way a shot ..
 I have the perfect method here, finishing up with the juiciest chicken you will ever taste (trust me!!! have I let you down yet?) and the good thing is it basically cooks its self …

-You only need a small saucepan for the gravy, a roasting tin and tinfoil, the whole feast is cooked in 2 hours 20 mins.(that’s less than a stew, and your cooking a large chicken ).
+You only need a small saucepan for the gravy, a roasting tin and tinfoil, the whole feast is cooked in less than 2 hours .(that’s less than a stew, and your cooking a large chicken ).
 It’s a recipe you will use again and again (i swear)…. so say it loud! and say it proud “im afraid of no roast”